joshmaxsilverman/joshmaxsilverman.github.io/_posts/2015-03-31-picnic-chances.md

 ## Extra Credit

->Suppose there are $N$ people and a proportion $R$ of the hour in which they want to meet.
+>Suppose there are $N$ people and that they stay a proportion $R$ of the hour.
 What is the chance that all of them will be there at the same time?

 (NM\_Solver on [twitter](https://twitter.com/NM_Solver/status/848587772025753600))